- After reading the information on the pages of the form, please fill out Page 3 and gather all supporting documents outlined on the checklist.

 - After ISSS has reviewed your application, we will create a new I-20 recommending you for OPT.

 - We will email you when your new I-20 is ready

 - You are responsible for mailing your application to USCIS.

 Optional Practical Training (OPT) is a period of temporary training that is directly related to an F-1 student’s program of study.
 F-1 students who completed a program of study in an approved STEM (Science, Technology, Engineering, and Math) field are eligible to apply for a 24-month extension of their Post-Completion OPT.

 When Should I Apply for the STEM Extension?

 USCIS must receive the STEM Extension application before the student’s Post-Completion OPT expires.
 Students can start submitting their applications to USCIS up to 90 days before their Post-Completion OPT expires.
 Similar to the Post-Completion OPT application process, the STEM Extension can take 3-5 months for processing.
 Students are allowed to continue working for up to 180 days after their Post-Completion OPT expires while their STEM Extension application is pending.

 Please note: You may not be permitted to renew your driver’s license while your STEM Extension is pending, so consider applying as early as possible if your license will expire when your OPT expires.

-It can take up to 5-7 business days for our office to process your STEM OPT application materials and submit your request to USCIS.
+It can take up to 7-10 business days for our office to review your STEM OPT application materials and issue you an updated I-20.
 Please plan accordingly.

 Instructions for Completing This Form